PROGRAMMES

 Educational requirements

-• A medical, veterinary or dentistry degree; OR
+• A medical/health-related or veterinary degree; OR

 • A doctorate degree in a medical/health-related field; OR